 - 4 Ounces Baker’s Chocolate, Unsweetened. (or unsweetened Ghiradelli )

 - Go ahead and place your parchment paper into your 8×8 baking dish, set aside.

-- Place your baking dish into the oven at 350 degrees uncovered for 30-40 minutes.
-At this point the brownie cake will still be fairly soft in the middle, like a batch of brownies would be at this stage.
+- Place your baking dish into the oven at 350 degrees uncovered for 20-25 minutes.
+At this point it will still be a touch soft in the middle, like a batch of brownies would be at this stage.
 (That is what you want-the middle will set during the cooling process and stay nice + moist this way).

-- Remove the brownie cake from the oven and let it cool completely.
+- Remove the brownie from the oven and let it cool completely.
 Do not remove from baking dish.
 You can pop it into the freezer if you’re in a hurry.

 - While you’re waiting for it to cool, make your peanut butter filling.

 - Place the softened butter, peanut butter, vanilla and milk in a large bowl.
 Using a hand mixer, blend until smooth.
 Sift in your Swerve and blend again.
 Use a spatula to fold and smooth filling.
 Set aside.

 - Once brownie cake is cooled, use a spatula to scoop out the filling and place it all on the middle of the cake.
 Smooth it out to the edges.
 Now place your brownie cake in freezer for 15 minutes so the filling will harden a bit.
 This will keep it from getting too soft when you spread the melted chocolate over top.